 Continue to Get Ready for Raising Chickens

 Finish outfitting your brooder box with a feeder and water fount.
 These are commonly available where chicks are sold.
 Choose a chick starter ration.
-This feed is formulated to provide the growing chicks all the nutrients they need.
-Starter ration is a combination of grains in a small particle size, easy for the small chicks to ingest.
+This feed is formulated to provide the growing chicks with all the nutrients they need.
+Starter ration is a combination of grains in small particle size, easy for the small chicks to ingest.
 Chicks will eat a starter ration until 16 to 20 weeks of age when they switch to a layer feed formula.
 After the first few days, if the chicks are eating well, you can supplement with small amounts of fresh or dried herbs, or scrambled eggs.
 The treats and supplements should not interfere with the chicks eating enough of the chick starter.
 Make sure the chicks have feed and fresh water at all times.

 Choosing a Breed

 After you have the brooder set up you can bring your chicks home.
 Did you decide which breeds to start with?
 How many are you going to buy?
 There is one more question to answer.
 Egg layer breeds or meat chicken breeds?
-There are some breeds often referred to as dual purpose breeds.
-Rhode Island Red, White Leghorn, Sussex, and Barred Rock are popular egg laying breeds that many people start with.
-Examples of dual purpose breeds include, Brahmas, Orpingtons, Wyandottes, and Cochins.
+There are some breeds often referred to as dual-purpose breeds.
+Rhode Island Red, White Leghorn, Sussex, and Barred Rock are popular egg-laying breeds that many people start with.
+Examples of dual-purpose breeds include: Brahmas, Orpingtons, Wyandottes, and Cochins.

-No matter what breed of egg laying chicken you decide to raise, keep in mind that the lifespan of a chicken can reach ten years.
+No matter what breed of egg-laying chicken you decide to raise, keep in mind that the lifespan of a chicken can reach ten years.
 Some people choose to keep the older hens as pets and let them live out their lives—eating bugs and enjoying life.
 Others may use the older, no longer laying hens as table birds.
 The important factor here is to have an end plan for your chickens.